InsanityRadio/AudioEngine/README.md

 There will be support for multiple ingest points, to prevent single point of failure from bad hardware.

+There will also be inbuilt telemetry support, uniform across all egress points.

 # Building

 Season config.yml to taste.
 Then run `ruby scripts/build_config` to build `docker-compose.yml`, and fill config files.